adritasharma/aws-ai/README.md

 Deep learning is an advanced type of machine learning that uses multi-layered neural networks to process data and learn patterns.
 Example: Deep learning powers speech recognition, self-driving cars, and AI-generated images.

+Neural Networks
+Neural networks are inspired by how the human brain works.
+They consist of layers of nodes (neurons) that process data in a structured way.
+Example: Facial recognition on smartphones uses neural networks to detect faces.

+Newral network example:

+A neural network is trained to recognize handwritten numberts.
+Tge input layer process pixel data while the hiddenlayers identify features like lines and curves.
+For instance, vertical lines are present in numbers 1, 4 and 7 so a layer might detect such lines.
+Similarly, the numbers 6, 8 and 0 have curved buttoms which another layer may recognize.
+By combining these learned features, the network can accurately identify numbers